 There’s unanimous agreement that Emacs needs better support for concurrency, and indeed over the last few years Tom Tromey (of ELPA fame) and others worked on concurrency for Emacs Lisp—dubbed as “the concurrency branch” in the community.
-The branch has come very far, to the point where there’s prospect of actually merging it into master.
+The branch has come far, to the point where there’s prospect of merging it into master.

-to mention all the implicit state in variables like
+mention all the implicit state in variables like

-It’s no surprise then that the concurrency branch doesn’t even attempt to implement true parallelism.
-Instead, it provides a model of concurrency without parallelism that’s very similar to that of other dynamic languages such as Python or Ruby.
+It’s no surprise then that the concurrency branch doesn’t even try to implement true parallelism.
+Instead, it provides a model of concurrency without parallelism that’s similar to that of other dynamic languages such as Python or Ruby.
 As usual, Emacs’ great documentation is a good resource to understand how this model is implemented in Emacs Lisp.

-switches threads when blocking for IO or when
+when blocking for IO or when

-thread-yield is explicitly
+thread-yield is explicitly called.

 This simple form of concurrency is the result of a couple of year’s work: The beginnings of the branch date back to 2012, maybe even earlier.
-It’s quite a step forward for Emacs Lisp in terms of clarifying the semantics of the language, but in the cold light of the day does it add much?
+It’s a step forward for Emacs Lisp in terms of clarifying the semantics of the language, but in the cold light of the day does it add much?

 Heaven Or Hell?